bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-10-newsletter.md

 propose specific new opcodes, segwit witness flags, soft fork activation method, or anything else necessary to make this change part of the Bitcoin consensus rules.
-However, it is possible to say what this signature format provides if it becomes the form of Schnorr adopted by Bitcoin.
+However, it is possible to say what this signature format will provide if it becomes the form of Schnorr signature adopted by Bitcoin.

 [schnorr post]: https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-July/016203.html
 [schnorr draft]: https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki